As a research student at the University of Sydney you have certain rights under the policies that govern your candidature.

 You own the copyright in your thesis and scholarly works in the absence of any agreement to the contrary.
 You should assess your particular circumstances by reading the University’s Intellectual Property Policy 2016.
-See also: Intellectual Property.
+Also read our section on Intellectual Property.

 You have the right to be provided with an induction so that you understand key dates and policies, and what administrative support is available to you – including who to contact.

-Additionally, you have the right to technical support, and research and communication tools, and to apply to conduct research off campus.
+You have the right to technical support, research and communication tools, and to apply to conduct research off campus.

 Postgraduate Research Support Scheme (PRSS) is University funding for HDR students to attend conferences around the world; conduct fieldwork or overseas research; or to obtain special equipment.
 It can also be used for thesis production if you don’t have a scholarship.

-A full-time research student is expected to spend at least 35 hours per week on their research studies.
+Full-time research students are expected to spend at least 35 hours per week on their studies.
 They are entitled to up to 4 weeks of recreation leave annually.

-Research students who are receiving a research training program or similar scholarship and who have completed 12 full-time months of their degree may be entitled to 12 weeks paid leave.
+Research students who are receiving a research training program (RTP) or similar scholarship and who have completed 12 full-time months of their degree may be entitled to 12 weeks paid maternity leave.

-You have the right to see what your supervisor has written on their section of the Progress Report before your Progress Review interview, as well as the right to respond to your supervisor’s comments during the interview, and in writing afterwards on the progress report form (highly recommended).
+You have the right to read what your supervisor has written on their section of the progress report before your progress review interview, as well as the right to respond to your supervisor’s comments during the interview, and in writing afterwards on the progress report form (highly recommended).

 If you receive an outcome of Unsatisfactory Progress and are asked to Show Good Cause as to why you should be permitted to continue in your candidature, seek assistance from SUPRA.
 More detailed information on the Show Cause process and some tips on preparing a response.

-You cannot be terminated without notice and reasons, and must first be asked to show good cause.
-If the Faculty determines you have not shown cause and are therefore terminated, you have a right to appeal and to seek assistance from SUPRA.
+Your candidature cannot be terminated without notice and reasons, and you must first be asked to Show Good Cause.
+If the faculty determines you have not shown cause and are therefore terminated, you have a right to appeal and to seek assistance from us.